Income protection insurance frequently asked questions

-No, you can’t have more than one Living Costs Protection policy.
-You can only have one policy per person unless you’re increasing your cover under the Life Change Benefit option.
+This may vary between insurers, but with us, you can't have more than one income protection policy.
+You can only have one Living Costs Protection policy per person unless you’re increasing your cover under the Life Change Benefit option.

 How do I decide what deferred period to take?

+A deferred period is the length of time you choose to wait before receiving the benefit payments.
 With our Living Costs Protection policy, you can choose to wait 4, 8, 13 or 26 consecutive weeks before we starting paying the benefit to you.
-This is known as a deferred period.

 To decide how long this deferred period should be, consider how long your employer would pay you if you’re off sick or how long you could manage if you need to rely on other ways to pay the bills, such as your savings.

-If you receive sick pay from your employer, you may want your Living Costs Protection benefit to start being paid only when your sick pay stops or reduces.
-So, if you get three months company sick pay, your deferred period would be 13 weeks long.
+If you receive sick pay from your employer, you may want your income protection benefit to start being paid only when your sick pay stops or reduces.
+So, if you get three months company sick pay, you may choose your deferred period as 13 weeks.

 How do I decide when I want my policy to end?